KaraJoHo/sweater_weather/README.md

 ### Keys

 _This project uses both Mapquest and WeatherAPI.
 Keys are free and easy to get, and will be needed to properly run this on your local machine.
-See below for the links to getting your own key, and where to use it._
+See the links below to get your own keys, and where/how to use them._

 1. Look under the getting started section for a [Weather API](https://www.weatherapi.com/docs/) key
 2. Click on sign up, in Join the Community for a [MapQuest API](https://developer.mapquest.com/documentation/) key